Eastern Michigan vs. Texas State NCAA Football Odds, Plays and Insights | September 25, 2021

-The Texas State Bobcats (1-2) are 6.5-point underdogs heading into their matchup on Saturday, September 25, 2021 against the Eastern Michigan Eagles (2-1).
-The contest has an over/under of 62 points.
+The Eastern Michigan Eagles (2-1) are 6.5-point favorites heading into their matchup on Saturday, September 25, 2021 against the Texas State Bobcats (1-2).
+A total of 62.5 points has been set for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.